Institute for ADHD and Disruptive Behavior Disorders Externship

 - Case Conference (Fridays 9 a.m.-11 a.m.)

 - PCIT Family Teams (Tuesdays 3:30 p.m.-6:45 p.m.)

 The externs assist in presentations within the NYU academic community and external professional and community groups.
 The role will depend on the extern's level of experience and comfort in the subject area.

 Although this is primarily a clinical externship, the CSC is committed to the scientist-practitioner model.
 We conduct dissemination and translational research, from efficacy trials to real-world implementation.
 Externs will have opportunities to participate in these endeavors.
 Among the projects prior externs worked on was a Stimulant Medication Trial Tracking Protocol, which concerned implementation of the MTA medication algorithm, modified for real-world clinical practice.
 Interested externs may also have opportunities to prepare clinical case studies for publication or presentation at a professional conference.

 - 16-20 hours per week, usually spread over two to three workdays

 - Two evenings per week; one for families/groups and one for other sessions

-Those interested in applying should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV through our online externship application form.
-You may also submit materials by mail to Lori Evans, PhD, Director of Psychology Training, Child Study Center, One Park Avenue, New York, NY 10016; or via email to firstname.lastname@example.org.
-Please contact Timothy Verduin, PhD, the clinical director of our Institute for Attention Deficit Hyperactivity and Behavior Disorders at email@example.com with any questions.
+Those interested in applying should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV through our online application.
+Please note if you are interested in applying to more than one externship within the Child Study Center you must submit an application to each externship seperately.
+Applicants with further questions should contact Timothy Verduin, PhD, at 646-754-4887, or firstname.lastname@example.org.